prnk28/CV-Livestock-Protection/README.md

 </div>

 ## Problem Solved
-We understood that there was not a feasible option for farmers to help monitor their livestock without the use of equipment that would cost a lot of money and the result was applying Computer Vision and AI to address this problem.
+We understood that there was not a feasible option for farmers to help monitor their livestock without the use of equipment that would cost a lot of money; The solution was applying Computer Vision and AI to alert farmers at a moments notice.
 Thousands of sheep, cattle, and horses are mutilated every year due to poor means of monitoring.
 This software detects when a predator is present in the frame, detects the hostility and sends a text message to the farmer using the Twilio API.

 > Kaczensky, Petra.
 “Large Carnivore Depredation on Livestock in Europe.”
 Ursus, vol. 11, 1999, pp. 59–71.
 JSTOR, www.jstor.org/stable/3872986.